lucasleung8/MoneyPrintingSim/README.md

 Hints
 --------------
-If you are in need of money, press j to gain unlimited money
+If you are in need of money, press j to gain unlimited money.

 Credits
 --------------